-1.1 Emergency contraception, or post-coital contraception, refers to methods of contraception that can be used to prevent pregnancy in the first few days after intercourse.
+- 1.1 Emergency contraception, or post-coital contraception, refers to methods of contraception that can be used to prevent pregnancy in the first few days after intercourse.
 It is intended for emergency use following unprotected intercourse, contraceptive failure or misuse (such as forgotten pills or torn condoms).
 Emergency contraception is effective only in the first few days following intercourse before the ovum is released from the ovary and before the sperm fertilizes the ovum.
-Any woman of reproductive age may need emergency contraception at some point to avoid an unwanted pregnancy.
-This public health agreement covers the provision of Levonorgestrel and Ulipristal acetate in line with the local PGD.
+Any patient of reproductive age may need emergency contraception at some point to avoid an unwanted pregnancy.
+This public health agreement covers the provision of Levonorgestrel and Ulipristal acetate in line with the local PGD. - 1.2 Surrey County Council Public Health Team strongly encourages pharmacies offer both emergency contraception and chlamydia screening and treatment services as this enables patients to address immediate sexual health needs in one location.
+It promotes early detection and treatment of sexually transmitted infections (STIs) while also offering access to preventing unintended pregnancy.
+This is particularly important for young people who might not readily seek these services elsewhere; this approach helps to normalise sexual health conversations and encourages proactive care. - 1.3 The provision of emergency contraception (EC) in community pharmacies generates significant social value by reducing the incidence of unintended pregnancies and supporting individuals in make informed reproductive health choices.
+The delivery of this service helps mitigate the emotional and financial burdens associated with unplanned pregnancies, benefiting individuals, their families, and the wider community.
+Additionally, it raises awareness about reproductive health, contraception options, and the importance of timely intervention, thereby promoting overall well-being and gender equality.
+It aligns with the commitment to improving overall public health and wellbeing in Surrey and ensuring no one is left behind.